asteven/local-zfs-provisioner/README.md

 ## Uninstall

 Before uninstallation, make sure that the PVs created by the provisioner have already been deleted.
-Use `kubectl get pv` and make sure no PV with StorageClass `local-zfs`.
+Use `kubectl get pv` and make sure no PVs with StorageClass `local-zfs` exist.

 To uninstall, execute: